coolsamson7/aspyx/README.md

 ## Class

-Classes annotated with `@injectable` are registered
+Any class annotated with `@injectable` is eligible for injection

 **Example**: